evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro/_index.md

 ## User interface and control

-Two different screen setups are available on the Volkswagen ID.4 Pro 4MOTION.
+Two different screen setups are available on the Volkswagen ID.4 Pro.

 The standard layout has the following configuration.
 Behind the steering wheel is a digital instrument cluster mounted on the steering wheel column, and on top of the dashboard is a multifunction screen.
 The  screen on the steering column  is 5 inches large.
 The touch screen on the dashboard's center  is 10 inches large.